 The German housing market was one of the few that avoided a slump in the wake of the 2008-2009 global financial crisis.

 Extremely low interest rates and bond yields have encouraged persistently growing demand, despite the fact that most German mortgage borrowers borrow on long-term interest rates, which are higher than “tracker” rates.

-But while Bundesbank has recognized the possibility that German house prices might be overvalued, it has ruled out the existence of a full-blown property bubble - at least not yet.
+Despite the price rises, Deutsche Bundesbank, Germany’s central bank, has ruled out the existence of a full-blown property bubble - at least not yet.

 “The good news is that there is currently no real estate bubble that threatens financial stability in Germany,” said Bundesbank’s chief banking supervisor Andreas Dombret.
 “But the traffic light is clearly on yellow.”

 This view is supported by Michael Voigtlaender of Cologne Institute of Economic Research.
 “Rising prices on their own aren’t enough to create a bubble - you have to look at the fundamentals,” said Voiglaender.
 “We have a stable mortgage market with steady equity ratios, and fairly moderate levels of home construction.”

 “Market crashes are typically caused by too much construction, and the opposite is true in many German cities,” Voigtlaender added.

 Strong house price rises are expected to continue in the coming years.
 “Led by immigration and the continuous labour market uptrend, house prices and rents will likely continue to rise.
 Even at current levels, the willingness to take out loans ought to persist, due to low interest rates.
 The nationwide cycle looks set to continue until 2022 or beyond,” said Deutsche Bank.